ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 **The story of Messenger.com**

 On September 8, 2017 the team at Facebook working on ReasonML published a post where they explain that 50% of Messenger.com (the web version of Facebook Messenger) codebase was converted to Reason code.

 Here are some benefits they noticed:

-- Build of the entire Reason part of the codebase is ~2s
+- Build of the entire Reason part of the codebase is ~ (several hundred files)
 - Bug reports has decreased (from a few one per day to **10 bugs** a year)
 - Refactors are faster and introduce fewer bugs

 ### Current behavior

 Let's go back to our project.

-Currently when a User arrives on the app, he arrives on the **Home screen** with:
+Currently when a User launches the app, he arrives on the **Home screen** with:

 - the **weekly chart**: displaying the week activities average
-- the **top activities list**: displaying in descending order he activities with the most time
+- the **top activities list**: displaying in descending order the activities with the most time

 When the User tap on an activity, he goes to the associated **Activity detail** screen with:

 - the activity **category** list where he can choose the type of the activity
 - the possibility to **hide/show** the activity